uol-library/rdl-handbook/pages/repository-guide/radar.md

 ## Access controls

 * The RADAR repository manages access to datasets using registered RADAR user accounts.
-* Data access requests are handled in line with the Data Access escalation model
+* Data access requests are handled in line with a data escalation model: in some cases, access can be granted by the depositor in conjunction with the Library research data team; in other cases requests will need to be escalated to a University level committee or an external body
 * Where a request for access is successful, the RADAR user account allows the requestor to log-in, view the metadata and download the requested data file(s) either to an approved environment or to their own system.
 * Each registered user account in RADAR is restricted to a specific dataset(s) and is active for a specified period of time after which access is disabled.
 * Data requesters must agree to an End User Agreement / Data Sharing Agreement which includes: